Deep-MI/FastSurfer/HypVINN/README.md

 ### Requirements
 * Same as FastSurfer.
-* If the T1w and T2w images are available and not co-registered, FreeSurfer should be source to run the registration code, and the mri_coreg and mri_vol2vol binary should also be available.
+* If the T1w and T2w images are available and not co-registered, FreeSurfer should be sourced to run the registration code, and the mri_coreg and mri_vol2vol binaries should also be available.

 ### Model weights
 * EUDAT (FZ Jülich) data repository: https://b2share.fz-juelich.de/records/27ab0a28c11741558679c819d608f1e7